 Visitors are not registered students or employees of Mount Marty University.
 Guests of the students are considered visitors and must follow the same parking regulations as previously stated.
-Visitor parking permits are available from the hosting department (sponsor) for individuals visiting the campus.
+Visitor parking permits are available from Campus Safety for individuals visiting the campus.
 Guests are required to have a temporary/visiting parking permit.
 The permit is to hang from the rear view mirror.
 The temporary permits are dated and expire on the last date listed on the permit.